Apparel Tech Pack Basics

 Three reasons you need to have tech packs?

-• They communicate all the details of your designs• They clarify what is included in the price
+They clarify what is included in the price

-• They protect both sides from misunderstandings.
+They protect both sides from misunderstandings.

 You need to know apparel tech pack basics because you will be working with them throughout the development and production process.
 Read more below or ask me for help about apparel tech pack basics.